gingerboy92/sdm450/README.md

 The `--recursive` command is required because then only it'll fetch the module trees too.

+If you missed the `--recursive` command while cloning the repo, then use `git submodule update --init --recursive` to clone all the submodules.

 ### Credits
 Huge Thanks to [@nathanchance](https://github.com/nathanchance) for creating & maintaining the `android-linux-stable` repo.

 Thanks to [@khusika](https://github.com/khusika) for the `android_vendor_qcom_opensource_wlan_prima` repo.

+Thanks to [@cryptomilk](https://github.com/cryptomilk) for the `kernel-sdfat` repo.